camilleNicoleT/Beyond-the-Horiseon/README.md

 <img width="1394" alt="Screen Shot 2021-12-15 at 9 19 03 PM" src="https://user-images.githubusercontent.com/94029792/146616797-c3c13de5-1d1a-461f-a9fc-2994f45bcc42.png">

 What was added?
--->Alt text has been added to all images with detailed descriptions.
+-->Alt text has been added to all the images with detailed descriptions for people who are not able to see it themselves.

 For example the following image has this description _"Various study materials on a desk.
-A notebook with the words SEO, backlink, Content, Headings, social media, link building written in it._
+A notebook with the words SEO, Backlink, Content, Headings, Social Media, Link Building written in it._"
 <img width="1049" alt="Screen Shot 2021-12-15 at 9 19 14 PM" src="https://user-images.githubusercontent.com/94029792/146616721-37c3368c-684f-4ed6-8c6c-b62be4435bc3.png">

 -->There are also various selectors to indicate different sections of the site so that it is easily deciphered by the person listening to the translation.